facebook/react-native-website/docs/typescript.md

 >
 > and then run the `npx` command again.

-> **Note:** Optionally, you can also use the command given below to get started with your template easily.
+> **Note:** Optionally, you can also use the command given below to get started with your template.
 >
 > - `npx react-native --ignore-existing init MyApp --template react-native-template-typescript`